LanierBrown/osTicket-Ticket-Lifecycle-Examples/README.md

      1. **Troubleshoot the Issue**:
         - Check if the printer is online.
         - Verify that the user is selecting the correct printer.
+        - Check and see if the printer ink or paper needs to be replaced
         - Restart the printer and try printing a test page.
      2. **Collaborate if Needed**: If basic troubleshooting doesn’t resolve the issue, involve a Level 2 technician or check with the network team.
      3. **Test the Fix**: Once the issue is resolved, print a test document to confirm everything is working.